How much leave Parent’s Leave am I entitled to?

 Is Parent’s Leave paid?

-No, however you may also qualify for Parent’s Benefit if you have enough PRSI contributions.
+No but you may also qualify for Parent’s Benefit if you have enough PRSI contributions.
 You should apply to the Department of Social Protection (DSP) for Parent’s Benefit at least 6 weeks in advance of your intention to take the leave.
 If you qualify for Parent’s Benefit you will receive a total of €250 per week.

 While employers do not have to pay you while you are on parent’s leave, you should check your own company policy to see if your employer pays a ‘top-up’ to Parent’s Benefit.
 Your union representative can also advise you of this.